Travel and Lifestyle blog

 The New York subway is the largest subway system in the world, with over 470 stations.
 The subway is also the fastest way to get around the different boroughs in NYC.

-You can buy a SingleRide ticket for 3 USD at a vending machine.
-Though, if you’ll be using the subway often, which you most likely will, it’s better to buy a MetroCard for 1 USD and refill it as needed.
-The most popular option is the 32 USD unlimited weekly subway pass.
+You can buy a SingleRide ticket for $3 US at a vending machine.
+Though, if you’ll be using the subway often, which you most likely will, it’s better to buy a MetroCard for $1 US and refill it as needed.
+The most popular option is the $33 US unlimited weekly subway pass.
 The MetroCard can also be used with trams and buses.

 Once you’ve bought your metro card, swipe it at the turnstiles to enter the station and only walk through when the screen says “Go”.
 At the station platforms, you will find signs showing routes.
 When planning your New York visit itinerary, use the Metropolitan Transport Authority (MTA) online trip planner to plan your commutes.

 There’s so much to do in the Big Apple.
 This city has fun and exciting sights and attractions that are famous among most travelers.
-But also, you can dig in for hidden gems if you like exploring the less-trodden paths.
+But also, you can dig in for hidden gems if you like exploring the less-trodden paths and you can also find many free things to do in NYC if you’re traveling on a budget.

 From sporting events and theatre to parades and festivals, there’s so much to enjoy on your first visit to NYC.
 I’m barely going to scratch the surface with the next few options of what to see and do in this beast of a city.
 Here you go!

 Sightseeing in New York is always a delight.
-Go to a rooftop on one of the skyscrapers like Top of the Rock (from 35 USD), Empire State Building (from 30 USD), or One World Observatory (from 30 USD).
+Go to a rooftop on one of the best observatories in New York like Top of the Rock, Empire State Building, or One World Observatory.

 Have fun with friends at a rooftop bar or restaurant like Dear Irving on Hudson.
-For awesome city views, ride the Roosevelt Island tram (2.75 USD), or climb up the Statue of Liberty (21.50 USD).
+For awesome city views, ride the Roosevelt Island tram, or climb up the Statue of Liberty.

 Try to include a walk through the Brooklyn Bridge before your visit ends.
 Also include a visit to Times Square, especially at night.
 For a relaxing change of pace away from the bustle of the city, explore Central Park or walk through the Greenwich and West villages.

 No visit to New York is complete without enjoying the pulsating performing arts in Manhattan’s Theatre District.
 Broadway is home to over 40 professional theatres and the street is famous for its world-class theatrical performances.
-Some of the things you can enjoy in Broadway include plays, music concerts and performances or standup comedies.
+Some of the things you can enjoy on Broadway include plays, music concerts, and performances or standup comedies.

 The Madison Square Garden is home to the New York Knicks (NBA) and the New York Rangers (NHL).
 The gardens also host many sporting events such as boxing, cycling, wrestling, baseball, and ice shows.